 Some say iceberg lettuce is the only good lettuce for a BLT which I get because it's super crunchy and crispy!
 While iceberg is great, so is romaine lettuce and red leaf lettuce.
 Honestly, use what you have on hand.

-Toasting your bagel to make a BLT or toasting your bread really is the best.
+Toasting your bagel or bread to make a BLT really is the best.
 It helps your bread/bagel not get soggy from the lettuce and tomato.
 Plus it adds a great crunch.

 - Bacon: Chicken Bacon Sheetpan Dinner or Freezer Breakfast Sandwiches.